 Lava Viewing

-A small detour to your destination can often open up a whole new face of the Big Island.
-Scenic roads close to Volcano Village are the Chain of craters road, the Mauna Loa strip road, and the Kapoho – Kalapana road.
+A short detour can open up a different side of the Big Island.
+The scenic roads near Volcano Village are the Chain of Craters Road, the Mauna Loa strip road, and the Kapoho to Kalapana road, also known as the old red road.

 Read more about Scenic drives close to Volcano Village.